Jean Michel Jarre and Nile Rodgers to speak at IMS 2013

-This year, the IMS is thrilled to announce that Jean Michel Jarre, one of the earliest pioneers of synthesised music, will be giving a keynote interview where he will discuss his career, past, present and future.
+This year, the IMS is thrilled to announce that Jean Michel Jarre, one of the earliest pioneers of synthesized music, will be giving a keynote interview where he will discuss his career, past, present, and future.

 At a time when dance music seems to be taking over mainstream culture, the International Music Summit (IMS) has brought together the most important players in the business to share their thoughts for the three day summit, and rounding off each day with a unique one-off events with performances from Fatboy Slim, BBC Radio 1 DJ Pete Tong, Sven Vath, Maya Jane Coles and DJ Driis (Idris Elba).